-All employees are required to work a minimum of 37.5 hours each week.
+All employees are required to work a minimum of 37.5 hours each week for 1.0 FTE, prorated for FTE status.
 Employees not working 37.5 hours are expected to submit the required amount of leave time to meet this minimum requirement.
 Employees hold an exempt or non-exempt position based on the salary of the position as well as the duties test from the Fair Labor Standards Act (FLSA).
 Both exempt and non-exempt employees can work a flexible work week within the standard 37.5 work week at WVSOM with their supervisor's approval.
 Employees and supervisors are responsible for submitting leave and any other changes that impact the employee's time card in WVSOM's electronic time management system.

-An exempt employee is salaried (meaning that the employee receives a fixed amount of pay that does not vary based on the actual hours worked.)
-Exempt employees are not covered by the appropriate minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA), hence they are "exempt" from the overtime and minimum wage provisions of the FLSA.
+An exempt employee is salaried and are not covered by the appropriate minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA), hence they are "exempt" from the overtime and minimum wage provisions of the FLSA.
 An exempt employee is expected to work until the job is done no matter how many hours in a work week that may take.
 Exempt employees must work the minimum of 37.5 hours each week but due to the nature of their position, they will frequently work more than 37.5 hours each week in order to complete their job.
 Exempt employees may not earn Compensatory Time Off or receive extra pay to do their regular assigned duties.

 Non-exempt employees are covered by the appropriate minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA).
 A non-exempt employee must be paid for every hour worked and is considered hourly under the FLSA.
 Non-exempt employees are required to maintain a time card with a true and accurate record of the hours worked each week.
 This record is to be maintained daily and submitted to the immediate supervisor at the end of each pay period.
 It is the supervisor's responsibility to ensure that an employee(s) time card is submitted and is an accurate reflection of the hours worked.
+If there is unpaid leave, overtime or comp time on the non-exempt employee's time card, there must be a written approval to payroll from the President.